jjserdo/JJs_Projects/JJ_Projects/AEM Clothing Merchandise.md

 ---

+September 20, 2023
+- Jason from UMN Brand Team replied to me saying that I would need to connect with my department's communication's lead.
+- added contact info into [[Resources]]

+---

 September 18, 2023
 - Conversation with fellow grad students about university merchandise
 - Started with John Hopkins long sleeve that a fellow grad student in the department purchased from a t-shirt machine held in their University during a conference